 September 2010/September 2009: Net earnings attributable to common equity shareholders were \$45 million, or \$0.26 per common share, for the third quarter of 2010 compared to earnings of \$36 million, or \$0.21 per common share, for the third quarter of 2009.
 The increase in earnings was mainly due to improved performance at the regulated electric utilities in western Canada and non-regulated hydroelectric generation operations, partially offset by a higher loss incurred at the Terasen Gas companies and higher corporate expenses.
 Improved performance at the regulated electric utilities in western Canada was due to higher allowed ROEs and/or equity component and growth in electrical infrastructure investment combined with an increase in the number of customers at FortisAlberta, partially offset by a weather-related decrease in electricity sales at FortisBC and lower net transmission revenue at FortisAlberta.
-The increase in earnings' contribution from non-regulated hydroelectric generating facility in March 2010, and lower finance charges.
+The increase in earnings' contribution from non-regulated hydroelectric generation operations was the result of increased production in Belize, driven by higher rainfall and the commissioning of the Vaca hydroelectric generating facility in March 2010, and lower finance charges.
 The higher loss quarter over quarter at the Terasen Gas companies largely related to increased operating and maintenance expenses at TGI that were approved by the BCUC as part of the recent NSA.
-The loss in the third quarter of 2010 at the Terasen Gas companies, however, was reduced by \$4 million (after tax) related to the BCUC-approved reversal of most of the project cost overrun previously expensed in the fourth quarter of 2009 associated with higher preference share dividends, partially offset by lower finance charges.
+The loss in the third quarter of 2010 at the Terasen Gas companies, however, was reduced by \$4 million (after tax) related to the BCUC-approved reversal of most of the project cost overrun previously expensed in the fourth quarter of 2009 associated with the conversion of Whistler customer appliances from propane to natural gas.
+The increase in corporate expenses was associated with higher preference share dividends, partially offset by lower finance charges.